arso-project/sonar/README.md

 The repo is structured as a monorepo of different packages (that are interdependent at several points).

 - **[core](packages/core/README.md)** it the core module.
 It manages _collections_, which are our notion of "a group of feeds\*.
 Each collection has a [kappa-record-db](https://github.com/arso-project/kappa-record-db) that's plugged into a search index through [tantivy](https://github.com/arso-project/packages/tantivy).
-Each collection has also a list of associated [hyperdrives](https://github.com/mafintosh/hyperdrive).
+Each collection has also a list of associated [Hyperblobs](https://github.com/andrewosh/hyperblobs) to store raw file contents.

 - **[server](packages/server/README.md)** provides a REST style HTTP api that's used both by the CLI and the UI to access and manage the data in packages/core.